Ben's Engineering Blog

 Conclusion

 There are also complications as components now have a virtualized or computed state.
-Another fact is that child components can have state before the parent does.
+Another fact is that child components can have the state before the parent does.
 To do the immediate event listeners addition without state there needs to be markers in the markup as where elements are.
 Prism does this with a combination of classes added at build time and custom elements.
 Using these markers alleviates the need to "render" the whole application.

 So yeah, this is super early and experimental stuff.
 If you have any questions or feedback it would be great to leave them in the comments.